 The last step is to enable automatically starting MongoDB when the system starts.

-- sudo systemctl enable mongodb
+- sudo systemctl enable mongod

 systemctl command (e.g.

-sudo systemctl mongodb stop,
+sudo systemctl stop mongod,

-sudo systemctl mongodb start).
+sudo systemctl start mongod).

 Step 3 — Adjusting the Firewall (Optional)